Mateusz1645/Projects/Gym Exercise Data Analysis/README.md

 Gym Exercise Data Analysis.ipynb: A Jupyter notebook where the data analysis takes place.
 It contains steps from data loading to visualizations and statistical analysis.

 Gym_Exercise_data_set.csv: The dataset containing information about different gym exercises, such as repetitions, weights, etc.

+.ipynb_checkpoints/: A folder containing automatically saved backup copies of the notebook.